itoledoc/gWTO2/index.rst

-gWTO is tested and deployed at the osf-red machine, within the aod account.
+gWTO2 is tested and deployed at the osf-red machine, within the aod account.
 A virtual environment of python, based on the Anaconda distribution, must be loaded before using it.
 This is achieved by running:::